The Rider November 24, 2018

 The movie is most heartrending when Jandreau is acting opposite the animals with whom he grew up.
 One close relationship with a mount is dashed, distressingly so, early in the film.
 Our protagonist's father, in part due to a shortage to money, has to sell Brady’s most beloved horse.
 But later, while visiting a fellow South Dakotan’s property, Brady gets to know a mare named Apollo, who is haughty and seemingly untrainable.
 It is in the scenes during which Brady is priming and training the mount that the movie becomes most emotionally heady: Jandreau’s skills are palpable and thrilling to behold, but always in the backs of our minds is a reminder that he cannot, as much as he would like to, showcase his breakthroughs in a rodeo setting.

 If there are any faults in The Rider — and there are few — they stem from the kitchen-sink treatment.
 A partiality for limited dialogue and the ogling of landscapes is suitable for a Terrence Malick-imitating sort of fiction.
-But The Rider is not straightforward, quotidian-imbued fiction, and that fact makes Zhao’s sensibilities feel limited in some cases.
-It is undoubted that Jandreau, a doyen of horse-riding and training, was and is more passionate than the dialogue lets him be.
-Zhao’s artistic inclinations do not much allow the characters to reveal their hurt, their drive, when I suspect that, even if it might have still been sometimes-stunted in real life, the constant quietude wasn’t so widespread.
+But The Rider is not straightforward, everyday life-imbued fiction — it's more complicated when so much truth is being played with — and that fact makes Zhao’s sensibilities feel limited in some cases.
+It's undoubted that Jandreau, a doyen of horse-riding and training, was and is more passionate than the dialogue lets him be.
+Zhao’s artistic inclinations do not much allow the characters to reveal their hurt, their drive, when I suspect that even if it might have still been sometimes-stunted in real life, the constant quietude wasn’t so widespread.
 Still, the movie is empathetic and revealing — and ossifies Zhao’s status as a great naturalist filmmaker.
 B+